rice-apps/BeakSpeak/Docs/PROJECT.md

 `postid` specifies which post the react is on. <br>
 `reaction` is the new react to the post.
 It should be one of 'angry', 'funny', 'love', 'sad', and 'wow'.

+Returns the result if successfully received.
 Prints an error if the request fails.

 ```
 updateVotes(id, vote)